Degenerations of ideal hyperbolic triangulations: Introduction

 \subsection{Acknowledgements}

-The author thanks Craig Hodgson, Walter Neumann, Steven Boyer and Feng Luo for helpful discussions.
-This research was supported by a CRM/ISM Postdoctoral Fellowship and a UQ New Staff Research Start-Up Fund.
+The author thanks Steven Boyer, Craig Hodgson, Feng Luo and Walter Neumann for helpful discussions.
+This research was supported by a CRM/ISM Postdoctoral Fellowship and under the Australian Research Council's Discovery funding scheme (project number DP110101104).